Industrial Noise & Vibration Centre

 large heat pump hum noise complaints

 There are 3 distinct heat pump noise components, the relative contributions of which determine the optimum noise control approach.
-This critical diagnostic step is very often omitted - which leads to poor outcomes.
+This critical diagnostic step is very often omitted - which can lead to poor outcomes.
 These components are:-

-• mid-high frequency broadband noise control: usually from air-source fans.
+• mid-high frequency broadband noise control: usually from air-source heat pump (ASHP) fans.
 Whilst enclosures, silencers and barriers can reduce this noise component, they can also reduce heat pump efficiency (geometry dependent)

 • heat pump hum: low-frequency tonal noise travels, passing through windows with little attenuation, causing noise complaints.
 Silencers and barriers are not effective in attenuating this type of noise.
 Tonal hum can be caused by fans (out-of-balance or blade pass-related frequencies), pump-related frequencies or electromagnetic excitation (multiples of mains hum)